tang1024/git-tutorial/README.md

 #### Rebasing branches
 to keep the history of master branch clean

-squashing multiple commits into a single commit<br />
+Squashing multiple commits into a single commit<br />
 -i to make the rebase interactive<br />
 `$ git rebase -i aefa25f`